BetoFlow/ConvALPR/SYSTEM_DOCUMENTATION.md

 **Services Overview:**

 *   **`anpr-service`**: The core engine responsible for video processing, license plate detection and recognition (using TensorFlow-based models), applying parking logic, saving detection images, and logging data to MongoDB.
-*   **`mongodb`**: A NoSQL database used as the central data store for all application data, including raw detections, parking sessions, stream configurations, and processing jobs.
+*   **`mongodb`**: A NoSQL database used as the central data store for all application data, including raw detections, parking sessions, stream configurations, processing jobs, and user accounts.
 *   **`mongo-express`**: A web-based administrative UI for MongoDB, allowing direct database inspection and management.
-*   **`web-portal`**: A Flask-based web application providing user interaction features such as viewing detections and parking sessions, uploading videos for processing, and managing persistent video stream configurations.
+*   **`web-portal`**: A Flask-based web application providing user interaction features such as viewing detections and parking sessions, uploading videos for processing, managing persistent video stream configurations, and user administration.
+It includes authentication and role-based access control.

 **Conceptual Diagram:**